Cary-LD/AI-Powered-Literature-Review/README.md

 # AI-Assisted Literature Review Pipeline

 A **5-step pipeline** for writing academic literature reviews at scale — from a Zotero library to a publication-ready draft.

-The workflow was designed by me and executed largely by [OpenClaw](https://github.com/openclaw/openclaw).
-Feeding this repo to OpenClaw with Claude Opus 4.6 should reproduce the full pipeline end-to-end.
+Drop this repo into an OpenClaw (https://github.com/openclaw/openclaw) agent's workspace directory.
+With Claude Opus 4.6 as the model, it will orchestrate the full pipeline and produce a publication-ready literature review in a matter of hours.

 ## What This Does